Our executive director, Ruth Boyd, began working in the field of early intervention in 1981.

 She loves a challenge, enjoys hiking and loves to de-stress in the garden (both vegetable and flowers).

-Susan is our initial screener who determines if a child/family is eligible for home visits or any other programs/groups that we offer.
-She is also an educator bringing her 30 years of experience in the field to home visits, EYE-DA's and groups and is a facilitator for our Face 2 Face program.
+Susan is an educator bringing with her 30 years of experience in the field to home visits, EYE-DA's and groups and is a facilitator for our Face 2 Face program.
 Her educational back ground includes a Bachelor of Child Studies, major in Early Childhood and a minor in psychology.
 Her degree also includes a B.Ed (elementary education).
 She has additional university courses in teaching children with developmental delays, learning disabilities and teaching language arts/literacy.

-Tabatha joined our Team in February 2017 and she works with our rural families in the Salisbury/Petitcodiac areas.
+Tabatha joined our Team in February 2017 and she works with our rural families in the Salisbury/Petitcodiac areas, as well as facilitates our newest group Handle with Care..
 Although new to FECAE, she comes to us with over 15 years experience in this field.

 After Tabatha graduated with a Bachelor's Degree in Psychology, she moved to Alabama where she worked at an Outdoor Therapeutic Program for at risk youth for several years.Tabatha has also has experience working in group homes, a youth prison and most recently at a Boys and Girls Club.